pubnub/pubnub-goinstant/blog.md

 ## GoInstant Connections and Users

 With PubNub connections to the platform actually happen on "subscribe" (joining a channel).
 In GoInstant, if no room or rooms are specified, it automatically will join the "lobby" room.
-So, to simulate that, the pubnub-goinstant wrapper will do the same and automatically join "lobby" if no room is specified.
-Connections in GoInstant have events for connect/disconnect as well, but of course, when using PubNub that event is actually on a Room, we bubble up that event from Room objects in the room collection.
+So, to simulate that, the pubnub-goinstant wrapper will do the same and automatically join "lobby" if no Room is specified.
+Connections in GoInstant have events for connect/disconnect as well, but of course, when using PubNub that event is actually on a Room, we bubble up that event from Room objects in the Room collection.

 PubNub doesn't currently have the equivalent of the GoInstant Authentication API.
 We've considered making one, but it doesn't exist right now in production.
 So in lieu of that, instead of using that Authentication API, there are numerous SSO services that you could use, and merely pass the social login token received post authentication to the Connection.connect() method.